noemiepham/holbertonschool-higher_level_programming/python-data_structures/README.md

 Lists are used to store multiple items in a single variable.

 Lists are one of 4 built-in data types in Python used to store collections of data, the other 3 are Tuple, Set, and Dictionary, all with different qualities and usage.
+        - List is a collection which is ordered and changeable.
+Allows duplicate members.
+        - Tuple is a collection which is ordered and unchangeable.
+Allows duplicate members.
+        - Set is a collection which is unordered, unchangeable*, and unindexed.
+No duplicate members.
+        - Dictionary is a collection which is ordered** and changeable.
+No duplicate members.

 Lists are created using square brackets: